- May 11, 2017

 Driving can be dangerous for anyone: traffic, slick roads, wind, rain, snow and avoiding the mistakes of other drivers can be daunting.
 Because they lack the experience of other drivers, this is especially true for teens and is one of the reasons the cost of car insurance goes down dramatically as drivers become older.

 The statistics back this up.
 According to the CDC, roughly one-third of accident-related deaths for teens are caused by motor-vehicle crashes.
+Especially concerning is the fact that some of these accidents involve motorcycles, making it crucial for affected families to consult a motorcycle accident lawyer.
 In addition, in 2014, 2,270 teens aged 16-19 in the U.S. died as the result of accidents, and 221,313 were treated in emergency rooms.
 The sobering reality of these statistics indicate that every day in the U.S., six teenagers die because of vehicle crashes.

 The costs aren’t tallied simply in lives.
 The CDC also estimated that teen accidents make up a disproportionate part of the cost.
 Despite making up only seven percent of the population, teens account for more than $10 billion of the costs of motor vehicle accidents overall.